Magnetomyography: Miniaturized MMG

 The magnitude of the MMG signals is lower than that of the heart and the brain.
 The minimum spectral density could reach limit of detection (LOD) of hundreds of fT/√Hz at low frequencies especially between 10 Hz and 100 Hz.
 In a seminal work of Cohen and Gilver in 1972, they discovered and recorded MMG signals using Superconducting QUantum Interference Devices (SQUIDs).
-They led the development of MMG until now since it is the most sensitive device at moment with the femto-Tesla limit of detection (LOD), and possibly achieve atto-Tesla LOD with averaging.
+They led the development of MMG until now since it is the most sensitive device at moment with the femtotesla limit of detection (LOD), and possibly achieve attotesla LOD with averaging.
 The state-of-the-art MMG measurement is dominated by SQUIDs.
 Nonetheless, their ultra-high cost and cumbersome weight limit the spread of this magnetic sensing technique.
 In the last several years, optically pumped magnetometers (OPMs) have been rapidly developed to study the innervation of the hand nerves and muscles as proof-of-concept investigations.
 The OPMs with small physical size have been improved their LODs significantly during recent years, especially from competing manufacturers e.g. QuSpin Inc., FieldLine Inc. and Twinleaf.
 Below 100 fT/√Hz sensitivity has been achieved with OPMs.
 The MMG has not been a common method yet mainly due to its small magnitude, which can be easily affected by the magnetic noise in surrounding.
-For instance, the amplitude of the Earth magnetic field is about five million times larger and environmental noise from power lines can reach a level of nano-Tesla.
+For instance, the amplitude of the Earth magnetic field is about five million times larger and environmental noise from power lines can reach a level of nanotesla.
 Additionally, current experiments based on SQUIDs and OPMs for MMG sensing are conducted in heavily shielded rooms, which are expensive and bulky for personal daily use.
 Consequently, the development of miniaturised, low-cost and room temperature biomagnetic sensing methods would constitute an important step towards the wider appreciation of biomagnetism.

 A high-performance Hall sensor has been successfully performed with its integrated readout circuit in CMOS technology.
 However, Hall sensors require a highly stable DC power supply to excite the Hall effect and a complex interface circuit to process collected weak Hall voltages under surrounding noise.
 Recently miniaturised tunneling magnetoresistive sensors as well as magnetoelectric sensors have been proposed for the future of the MMG in the form of wearable devices.
 They are CMOS compatible and their sensor output can be readout by an analogue front-end.
 The miniaturized TMR sensor could be an effective alternative for future MMG measurements with relatively low operating costs.